Full Throttle (roller coaster)

 Full Throttle is a launched roller coaster located in Six Flags Plaza at Six Flags Magic Mountain in Valencia, California.
 Designed and manufactured by Premier Rides, the ride opened to the public on June 22, 2013.
 It featured the world's tallest vertical loop of 160 ft when it opened, a record that was surpassed in 2016 by Flash at Lewa Adventure in Xianyang, China.
-Its top hat element is also unique in the way it is situated on top of a vertical loop.
+Its “top hat” element is also unique in the way it is situated on top of a vertical loop.
+It is the only roller coaster to have track on the bottom and top of a vertical loop.

 History

 In late 2012 Baltimore-based roller coaster manufacturer Premier Rides was announced as the builder of the coaster.
 Construction of Full Throttle started shortly after the Log Jammer log flume was closed on October 31, 2011.
 In March 2012, details of a launched roller coaster named Full Throttle were leaked to the Los Angeles Times.
 On April 4, 2012, Six Flags trademarked the name Full Throttle.

 On August 28, 2012, Six Flags Magic Mountain officially announced Full Throttle.
 Along with Full Throttle there would be a new themed section to host the new coaster.

 In mid-November 2012, construction walls went up, blocking off the construction site in Six Flags Plaza.
-For the new themed section, What the Fried? (restaurant) and Warner Bros.
-Kids' Club (theater) were demolished before the construction walls went up.
+For the new themed section, the What the Fried? restaurant and the Warner Bros.
+Kids' Club theater were demolished before the construction walls went up.
 By mid-December, the first pieces of Full Throttle's track had arrived on site.
-In late February, Full Throttle started to become vertical until April 12, 2013 when it was complete.
+In late February, Full Throttle construction went vertical.
+On April 12, 2013 construction was completed.

 Six Flags Magic Mountain confirmed on Twitter that Full Throttle would open on June 22, 2013.
 Later that year in November, seat belts were installed on both Full Throttle and Goliath.
 A permanent covering over the loading station was also added during this time.